hjlee17/workout-habit-tracker/README.md

   - [LoadingBar.js](https://loading.io/progress/)

 The `colors` package was used to modify console.logs for development.
-The application uses `dotenv`` to for environment variable management.
+The application uses `dotenv` for environment variable management.
 The `Sequelize` package is used to store the database.
 The `bcrypt` package handles hashing passwords stored in the User model.
 The application utilizes `connect-session-sequelize` and `express-sessions` to store sessions to the database.